ndryden/PGDB/pgdb/README.md

 PGDB can run in either attach or launch modes.

 In attach mode, PGDB will debug an already-running MPI job.
-PGDB will need to be run on the same machine that you run your `mpirun' command (or equivalent) from.
+PGDB will need to be run on the same machine that you run your `mpirun` command (or equivalent) from.
 You will need the PID of this process, which you can obtain with e.g.
-`ps x | grep mpirun'.
-You then need to run PGDB with `pgdb -p PID>' to begin debugging the job.
+`ps x | grep mpirun`.
+You then need to run PGDB with `pgdb -p PID` to begin debugging the job.

 In launch mode, PGDB will launch a new MPI job directly under its control.
-The syntax for this is `pgdb --launcher launcher -a args' where launcher is the MPI launcher to use (defaults to `srun' if not specified) and args are the arguments you would typically pass to the launcher in order to launch the job.
+The syntax for this is `pgdb --launcher launcher -a args` where launcher is the MPI launcher to use (defaults to `srun` if not specified) and args are the arguments you would typically pass to the launcher in order to launch the job.

-Additional information on using PGDB is available in the manual (see Further Documentation), and brief command-line documentation is available by running `pgdb -h'.
+Additional information on using PGDB is available in the manual (see Further Documentation), and brief command-line documentation is available by running `pgdb -h`.

 Further Documentation
 ---------------------